Alternate Blood Hunter

 Vital Sacrifice

-If you have temporary hit points, you can reduce these in place of reducing your current hit points.
-You always reduce your maximum hit points when making a Vital Sacrifice.
+If you have temporary hit points, you can reduce these in place of your current hit points.
+But you must always reduce your maximum hit points when you make a Vital Sacrifice.

 Saving Throws

-If a Blood Rite requires a creature to make a saving throw, your Rite saving throw DC is calculated as follows:
+If a Blood Rite requires a creature to make a saving throw to resist its effects, you use your Rite save DC, as shown below:

 + your Constitution modifier